 To pitch your work to BenBella, you are required to fill this form under Pitching BenBella to aid an initial assessment.

 If they love your project and feel like it’s a good fit for them, they will request sample chapters and other information.
 Otherwise, they will reach out to you within a month to inform you they are declining your book proposal.

 They do not accept pitches via email or physical mailings.

 11. Black & White Publishing

 Since 1999, Black & White Publishing has been one of Scotland’s independent leading publishers, with many books in print across various genres.

-They publish books in nonfiction, biographies, sports, and humor category.
+They publish books in the nonfiction, biographies, sports, and humor categories.
 For nonfiction submissions like memoirs, they currently accept one-page proposals via email.
 Note that they are particular about celebrity memoirs.

 They will inform you within six months if they are interested in considering your proposal for publication.
 If you do not hear from them within that time frame, it’s a ‘no’ on that occasion.